cloud4rpi/docs/docs/index.md

 ### Install as a service
 You can use our service templates to facilitate service installation.

-1. Download the content of the *services* directory from [https://github.com/cloud4rpi/cloud4rpi](https://github.com/cloud4rpi/cloud4rpi) and save it somewhere on your device where you can access it.
+1. Download the content of the [services](https://github.com/cloud4rpi/cloud4rpi/tree/master/services) directory and save it somewhere on your device where you can access it.
 2. Check the init manager of your OS

 ```